-We the Students of the University of New Orleans hereby establish this Constitution, because students deserve to be governed and represented in the fairest and most democratic way possible.
+We the Students of the University of New Orleans hereby establish this Constitution, not because it was asked of us, but because students deserve to be governed and represented in the fairest and most democratic way possible.
 This Constitution recognizes the students of the University of New Orleans' right to democratic self-determination and their ability to promote the general welfare of the student body and its academic standards.
+This Constitution builds upon the past but recognizes that to fulfill the promise of a better UNO for students, there must be critical revision and review.
+That progress is not simply the passage of years, but the work and effort of many individuals striving forward.
+The future we envision demands the tools to build it.
+For as goes the University of New Orleans so too shall the city of New Orleans go.
+For the welfare of the eity is inexorably linked to the success of academia's mission to provide the opportunity for societal advancement, and we as students have chosen to stand together honor that sacred mission.